inclinedadarsh/minimal-blog/src/blogs/autosend-newsletter.md

 Even after having a newsletter form right on this website, I never bothered actually sending emails through it, because of two major reasons:

 1. Sending emails to all subscribers automatically, without having to set it up manually.
-This includes the major part: being able to render the markdown text for the email.
+This means looping over all the subscribers and sending them emails one by one.

 2. Setting up unsubscription services.
 Even if I could set up a system to handle sending emails, setting up unsubscription links and all that is a really big task.
 If you've ever thought about scale, you'd understand how unmanageable it would get if I don't care about it enough while developing.